PALS (Participation, Awareness, Learning and Sharing)

 Ready to get involved?

-Parents of children: Due to the large number of applications and the desire to keep a good mentor-mentee ratio (1:1) we ask that you apply as early as possible. you may turn in applications until September 23rd but you and your children may be put on a waitlist if spots are not available.
-The Parent Application, when fully completed can be email to email@example.com
+Parents of children: Due to the large number of applications and the desire to keep a good mentor-mentee ratio (1:1) we ask that you apply as early as possible. you may turn in applications until Friday, September 29th--deadline has been extended (original deadline was September 22nd).
+The Parent Application, when fully completed can be email to firstname.lastname@example.org

 You may also deliver your applications to the APACC office in the Lory Student Center room 333.